EladIsraeli/WpfChat/README.md

 ### Server Side:

-The server will include a database
+The server includes a database of users and groups, and the application that provides the user api.
+The database should be implmented using `MongoDB`.

+The server application should be implmented using following technologies:
+* .Net 4.5.2
+* Async/Await programming
+* Tcp
+* Custom protocol for the communication